alexandersen01/GRA4157-big-data-final-proj/README.md

 This will:

 - Download CIFAR-10 (if not cached)
-- Train 4 models for model-wise experiment (~2-4 hours on RTX 5090)
+- Train width-sweep models (width 1-128) for model-wise DD experiment
-- Train 1 model for 400 epochs for epoch-wise experiment (~2-3 hours)
+- Train 1 larger model for many epochs for epoch-wise DD experiment
 - Generate all figures in `report/figures/`
 - Save results to `results/`